Kindly register to read further

 Professional:

-Occupation Permit – Basic minimum salary should be of at least MUR 30,000 monthly.
+Occupation Permit ProPass – Basic minimum salary should be of at least MUR 50,000 monthly.

-Permanent Residence Permit – Eligibility to apply for a 20 year PRP upon receiving a monthly basic salary of at least MUR 150,000 for 3 consecutive years preceding the Permanent Residence Permit application.
+Permanent Residence Permit – Eligibility to apply for a 20 years PRP (renewable) upon receiving a monthly basic salary of at least MUR 400,000 for 5 consecutive years preceding the Permanent Residence Permit application.

 Self-Employed:

-Occupation Permit – Initial investment of USD 35,000 should be made to his/her bank account.
-For renewal, the business should generate a business income of MUR 800 000 per year as from the third year of registration.
+Occupation Permit – Initial investment of USD 50,000 should be made to his/her bank account.
+For renewal, the business should generate a business income of MUR 750,000 per year as from the first year of registration.

 Validity – 10 years renewable.